Wu-Tang: Shaolin Style: The 36 Chambers

 Throughout the course of the game's Story Mode the player advances through a series of challenges, called the 36 Chambers - a reference to both the real-life rap group's debut album Enter the Wu-Tang (36 Chambers) and to the kung fu film The 36th Chamber of Shaolin.
 These challenges range from visiting certain locations to performing combos of a certain length.
 Rewards for completing these include character concept art, new game modes, characters, and fatalities.
 Given that some of the chambers require pulling off a certain fatality, the player may be forced to complete a certain goal before proceeding to the next one.
 Also, the player cannot face the last opponent (and therefore complete Story Mode) until they have first cleared 35 chambers - the 36th being awarded for defeating Mong Zhu himself.

 Reception

-Praise for the game came from GamePro (4/5), Absolute PlayStation (90%), and IGN (8/10), while it received a much colder reception from GameSpot (5.2), Electronic Gaming Monthly (4.5), and Game Fan (63%).
-Complaints were focused on the game's poor frame rate, unresponsive controls, and steep difficulty curve of the story mode, while the game's supporters lauded the then-innovative four-player matches, in-depth story mode, and creative use of the Wu-Tang Clan license for the characters, music, and tone.
+The game received average reviews.
+GameSpot gave it a mixed review almost a month before its release date.
+Jim Preston of NextGen said, "A decent fighting engine, a great soundtrack, and a little ultra-violence are sewn up into a very respectable game."
+In Japan, however, where the game was ported and published by Success on June 29, 2000, Famitsu gave it a score of 21 out of 40.

-Jim Preston reviewed the PlayStation version of the game for Next Generation, rating it three stars out of five, and stated that "A decent fighting engine, a great soundtrack, and a little ultra-violence are sewn up into a very respectable game."
+Dan Elektro of GamePro said in one review, "If you can get your skillz up to avoid the severe punishment of the A.I., Wu-Tang: Shaolin Style packs plenty of punch."
+In another GamePro review, albeit an early one, The D-Pad Destroyer said, "Party gamers looking for a good four-player brawler to play with their friends should give Wu Tang[sic] a look.
+There's no real Tekken-style technique involved, but get a few friends together and you'll have a good time kickin' it Shaolin Style."